adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 9/1/21

+* Will there be an alternative to latex for research papers?
+There hopefully will be especially for applied ML/DS kinds.

+## 8/1/21

+* Learnt hat xgboost uses memory heavily when depth increases.
+Also depends on number of bins, number of columns.

 ## 7/1/21

 * NA